zulip/zulip-mobile/docs/developer-guide.md

    tackling a moderately complex issue, a good debugging setup can help a lot.
 See [our debugging guide](howto/debugging.md) for details, including setup instructions.

-## Formatting code using prettier

-* Using the Atom editor - install the `prettier-atom` plugin
-* Using the command line - run `yarn prettier`